FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/02-the-biopsychosocial-model-misconceptions-and-recovery.md

 ## For Family, Friends, and Other Supporters

 As described earlier on this page, the 'biopsychosocial model' for FND talks about how those areas of life affect the sufferer's symptoms - both in positive ways and in negative ways.
 As a support person, we are not able to change the biology of the person.
-Their symptoms, regardless of how strange they can sometimes look, are just what a disconnect between body and mind looks like.
+Their symptoms, regardless of how strange they can sometimes look, are just what a disrupted communication between brain and nervous system looks like.
 There is currently no medication to treat FND.
+A key way to help is assisting with personal care, when needed, and access to healthcare

 That leaves just two areas: the psycho and the social.
 If there are other psychological stresses like a past or present trauma or a disorder that they have been diagnosed with it might be good to encourage them to carry on therapy.
 That said, I want to express a lot of caution: most therapists don't understand FND and even when some say they do, I personally have found that their concept isn't up to date.
 In some parts of the world there are great FND clinics.
 It is probably not a good idea to push anyone with FND into therapy or a particular therapist.